mstoeckl/latencytool/README.md

 # Status

 An OpenCV and a V4L backend have been written.
-Frontends are available for terminal output, xcb, Wayland, /dev/fb0, and Qt.
+Frontends are available for terminal output, xcb, Wayland (Standard, OpenGL, GBM variants), /dev/fb0, and Qt.

 # Uses